Menihek Hydroelectric Generating Station: Dam and powerhouse

-The power development at the Menihek site includes a 228.6 m concrete gravity dam, a water intake, the powerhouse and a 4-gate spillway, with a capacity of 4247 m3/s.
+The power development at the Menihek site includes a 228.6 m concrete gravity dam, a water intake, powerhouse and a 4-gate spillway, with a capacity of 4247 m3/s.

 The impoundment of Menihek Lake, which serves as a reservoir, is completed by three rock-fill dikes made of glacial till, for a total length of 6.2 km.
 The Tshiuetin Rail Transportation shortline railway (formerly the Menihek Subdivision of the Quebec North Shore and Labrador Railway) connecting Schefferville and Sept-Îles uses the dikes to cross the area.

 The powerhouse was designed to receive four generating units but only two were installed when the plant came on stream in 1954.
-Units 1 and 2 are equipped with fixed-blade propeller-types turbines and each have a capacity of 4,400 kW at a nominal hydraulic head of 10.4 m.
+Units 1 and 2 are equipped with Francis turbines and each have a capacity of 4,400 kW at a nominal hydraulic head of 10.4 m.
 Each turbine is coupled to a 5,000 kVA alternator.
 In 1960, IOC added unit 3, a 9,900-kW Kaplan turbine under a 12 m head and its 12,000 kVA alternator.

 Aerodrome

-Menihek Aerodrome is an abandoned airport located on the east cost of Menihek Lake, Labrador, Canada.
+Menihek Aerodrome is an abandoned airport located on the east coast of Menihek Lake, Labrador, Canada.